McModknower/knowrob/src/semweb/README.md

 Each of the terms can either be a variable or a constant term.
 In addition, a few comparison filters can be specified to restrict matching triples.
 Once a triple pattern is created, it can be used to query the knowledge base for matching triples.
-Given the `Bindings` obtained from the query, the triple pattern can be instantiated to a `FramedTriple`.
+Given the `Bindings` obtained from the query, the triple pattern can be instantiated to a `Triple`.

 #### Graph Queries